mr-anansi/invasion/README.md

 The project was a week in length and we had the choice of a number of briefs that gave an overview of the requirements needed to result in a minimal viable product.

-This project was constructed with HTML, CSS and pure Javascript.
+This project was constructed with HTML, CSS and pure JavaScript.

+Check out the game here: [Invasion!](https://reggiemenson.com/invasion)

 ### Brief

-I took on the Space Invaders brief as a result of the familiarity with the rules and it's classic status.
+I took on the Space Invaders brief as a result of the familiarity with the rules and its classic status.

-The objective of the project was to showcase our practical application of concepts in HTML, CSS and Javascript.
+The objective of the project was to showcase our practical application of concepts in HTML, CSS and JavaScript.
 As such we were unable to use technologies such as HTML canvas.

 This brief had two main objectives for MVP: